A search for a smoking gun in the bottom of an old paper sack

 don't.
 Not remotely.

 When one looks at the other Allen photo (the one shown on the Most Definitely Not in the Bag slide above) this is even more clear.
 In this photo, taken from almost certainly the same location, and from the same distance from Montgomery, the bag is folded forward.
 This means it was, in Lamson's strange analysis, less than 44 inches from the camera, approximately three feet.
 Well, there is a man on the left side of this photo looking at the bag.
-This man is Lt.
-J.C.
-Day of the Dallas Police.
-He certainly appears to be in front of the bag, that is, between the bag and the camera.
+This man appears to be in front of the bag, that is, between the bag and the camera.
 Scroll back up and look at this gentleman.
-Ask yourself...could William Allen, the man taking this photograph, reach out with his left hand and slap Lt.
-Day in the face?
+Ask yourself...could William Allen, the man taking this photograph, reach out with his left hand and slap this man in the face?
 If your answer is no, then it's clear you agree that Lamson's recreation of the Allen photo is nonsense.

 (For those still not so sure, Martin Hinrichs created a schematic view of Lamson's "proof of